tursinei/tpaginate/README.md

 # tPaginate
-A JQuery plugin for supporting paginate function in Laravel.Support with CSS Bootstrap v5.0
+A JQuery plugin for supporting paginate function in Laravel.
+Support with CSS Bootstrap v5.0

 ## Usages
 ### Loading the library